Christians all over the world recite the LORD’s prayer faithfully and regularly but was this prayer specific to the Old Covenant? Let’s find out:

 Ephesians 4:32 “And be kind to one another, tender hearted, forgiving each other, just as God also in Christ forgave you.”

-Under the Law BEFORE the CROSS, the Jews had to forgive and love others ALL the time OTHERWISE they would NOT be forgiven by God.
+Under the Law, the Jews had to forgive and love others ALL the time otherwise they would NOT be forgiven by God.

-But now under GRACE, AFTER the CROSS, we are FORGIVEN FIRST by faith in Christ.
+But now under GRACE, AFTER the CROSS, believers are FORGIVEN FIRST by faith in Christ.
 Then we are enabled to pass on that forgiveness to others without any pressure or condemnation.

 We have the FREEDOM, knowing that we are not going to be judged even if we fail to love others.
 But we can forgive others when we are filled with God’s love in our heart.